Bjtowne/BeatBonzai/README.md

 http://www.intellivisionrevolution.com/intybasic

 The program is currently glitched whereas it will get slower and slower the longer you play it until it freezes.

+CONTROLS:
+Menus:
+1- move up
+2- move down
+3- move left
+4- move right
+ctrl- select

+Game:
+1-4 turn on and off catch (must be selected one at a time) ctrl- strum